JAORMX/tripleo-tls-everywhere-helper/README.md

 Role Name
 =========

-A helper ansible role for validating and guiding you through a TripleO TLS everywhere deployment
+This is a set of helper ansible roles for validating and guiding you through a TripleO TLS everywhere deployment.

+As shown in the example playbook below, the three playbooks are tls-everywhere-helper-common, tls-everywhere-helper-undercloud and tls-everywhere-helper-overcloud.

+The tls-everywhere-helper-common playbook defines some parameters needed by the other playbooks and should always be included as shown.

 Role Variables